ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ## Conclusion

-This post has been basic overview of simulating and backtesting a simple example (mean reversion) trading strategy using JavaScript and the Grademark API.
+This post has been a basic overview of simulating and backtesting a simple example (mean reversion) trading strategy using JavaScript and the Grademark API.

-This is just start and we still have much more work to do.
+This is just a starting point and we still have much more work to do.
 For instance we haven't taken into account the affect of fees or slippage.
 That means the results we are getting are probably too optimistic.

 Also our analysis is only based on one sequence of trades that would have occurred in the past and so far our use of data science has been simple and the results are quite fragile.
 We can't expect to have this exact same performance again in the future because we'll never again see this exact same sequence of trades.
 Fortunately we have more statistical tools we can throw at this problem such as [monte-carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Monte-carlo simulation will help us have a better statistical understanding of what *range* of performance we can expect in the future from our trading strategy.